-Inside: Wondering what bottle feeding equipment you actually need when you’re first starting out, and what to skip?
+Inside: Wondering what bottle feeding essentials you actually need when you’re first starting out, and what to skip?
 Get one bottle-feeding mom’s opinion on what’s essential, and what’s really not – with bottle-feeding supplies for both formula feeding parents and recommendations for pumping, bottle-feeding mamas, too.

 As any formula feeding or exclusively pumping mom can tell you, bottle feeding can feel overwhelming at first.
 There are SO many things to consider, SO many choices to make.